willzywiec/ppc64le/README.md

 * TensorboardX and Weights & Biases also weren't working, so I went through and commented those out of Megatron.

 ## Errors (Work In Progress)
 Error when running python megatron/fused_kernels/setup.py install.
-The system currently uses GCC 4.9.3, so I built a local version of GCC 8.5.0 (GCC 11.X+ is too new for the current setup to work).
+The system currently uses GCC 4.9.3, so I built a local version of GCC 8.5.0.
+GCC 11.X+ is too new for the current setup to work.

 ```
                                !!
 WARNING !!